 As of February 2005, Henry has quit making amplifiers of any kind.
 They still imported some VHF ones, but that ceased in 2009.
 Their repair facility is reportedly still in operation, but only on select models.
 Henry Radio is located at, 2050 S. Bundy Drive, Los Angeles, CA, 90025-6123.
 Their number is 310-820-1234.

-My favorite mobile amplifier is the SGC SG500 Power Cube.
-It uses eight 2SC2290's and covers 160 through 10 meters.
-Its MSRP price is $1,425.
-It is thermally, over current, under voltage, high SWR, overdrive, and module imbalance protected.
-A fan kit is available (MSRP $220), and is recommend especially for trunk mounting.
+Its last MSRP price was $1,425.
+The high price is partly because it is thermally, over current, under voltage, high SWR, overdrive, and module imbalance protected.
+A fan kit was available (MSRP $220), and is recommend especially for trunk mounting.
 A remote control head is also available (MSRP $65), but really not needed as you can build your own remote control.

 The SG500 has two very unique, selectable features for an amateur power amplifier.
 One of those is automatic band selection, which is the preferred method, even when using the factory remote control option.
 Here is how it works.
 The CPU controlled circuitry detects the presence of RF, measures the operating frequency, selects the proper bandpass filter, and keys the transfer relays.
 Having automatic band selection is very handy if you QSY a lot, and there is never a chance of using the wrong bandpass filter which could potentially damage the bandpass circuitry.
 The only drawback is a slight delay when first transmitting (250 ms), although re-keys take about 100 ms